256lights/zb/docs/getting-started.md

-This introductory guide will help you run your first build with zb and explain the basic concepts you will need to use zb. zb is a build system that manages your dependencies so that you can be confident that a build that works on one machine works on any machine.
+This introductory guide will help you run your first build with zb and explain the basic concepts you will need to use zb. zb is a build system that manages your dependencies so that you can be confident that a build that works on one machine works on any machine with the same operating system and CPU architecture.

 ## Prerequisites